johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 param staticWebAppExists = bool(readEnvironmentVariable('SERVICE_WEB_RESOURCE_EXISTS', 'false'))
 ```

+This should pick up the values we need from environment values provided both by us and `azd`.
+Later we'll update the GitHub Actions workflow to ensure these are provided.

 ## Updating our GitHub Actions workflow to use `azd`

-We're going to need to install and configure `azd` in our GitHub Actions workflow:
+We need to install and configure `azd` in our GitHub Actions workflow:

 ```yml
 - name: Install azd 🔧